Eynsey/Smoke-Gas-Detector-Sms-Notification/steps.md

 git checkout main                # Optional: switch to the main branch git merge testing                # Optional: merge testing branch into main
 ```

-Following these steps will help you set up, navigate, and work within the "testing" branch of the repository using VS Code effectively.